KalaKit/KalaCrashHandler/README.md

     Executing a privileged CPU instruction (e.g. `hlt`, `cli`) from user mode causes a crash.
     These are restricted to kernel-mode code.
     Exception: `EXCEPTION_PRIV_INSTRUCTION`

+#### Attempted to continue after a non-continuable exception

+    Code tried to resume execution after a fatal exception that cannot be recovered from.
+    Typically a logic or state machine error.
+    Exception: `EXCEPTION_NONCONTINUABLE_EXCEPTION`

 #### Memory access failed (I/O or paging failure)